-- 6.0 The underlying objective of financial risk analysis is to assess the general insurer's ability to meet its financial obligation particularly those towards the policy holders. - Claims Efficiency: The underlying risk that the insurer financial strength rating covers is the risk of claims not being met by the insurer.
+- 6.0 The underlying objective of financial risk analysis is to assess the general insurer's ability to meet its financial obligation particularly those towards the policy holders. - 6.1 Claims Efficiency: The underlying risk that the insurer financial strength rating covers is the risk of claims not being met by the insurer.
 Timely and accurate repayment of claims carries utmost importance in the rating methodology.
 Claims efficiency represents the pattern in which claims are being settled by the general insurer operator.
 PACRA believes that insurers having higher rating would be carrying lower amount of outstanding claims in general circumstances (adjusted for one-off events).
 While this ensures ultimate satisfaction of the policy holder, it denotes spread-out of cash outflows over a number of period instead of their accumulation to a single year.
-This safeguards an insurer from building an undue pressure on the liquidity of the company in any specific period. - Re-insurance: The re-insurance is the risk coverage obtained by the insurer against insurance claims.
+This safeguards an insurer from building an undue pressure on the liquidity of the company in any specific period. - 6.2 Re-Insurance: The re-insurance is the risk coverage obtained by the insurer against insurance claims.
 Herein, business philosophy of the insurer with reference to risk retention comes into play.
-A high quantum of risk retention means higher exposure to claims though profits would be higher as well.
-PACRA looks at what kind of rating the re-insurer enjoys, their experience in the Pakistani market, their historical relationship with the insurer, treaty terms, and their respective share in the reinsurance pool. - 6.3 Liquidity: The liquidity profile of the insurer is the ultimate cover that the company has against claims.
-The general insurer operator may carry multiple shields against the claims.
-The first shield being the operational cash flows coming in the form of premium and return on investments.
-An effective structure deployed in the operational framework would ensure that a significant portion of claims is being met through the operational cash flows.
-The second shield is the liquid investment book.
-The investment book may represent investment in a mix of fixed income and equity securities.
-Equity securities are adjusted for those scrips wherein volumes are insignificant.
-PACRA believes that the mix of the investment book is critical in assessing the overall comfort which may be placed on the liquidity of the company.
-While exposure towards the equity market may be determined by the investment philosophy of the company, PACRA relates the extent of exposure with the overall risk profile of the insurer and hence its IFS rating.
-The third shield of protection is the strategic investment book, if any.
-PACRA assesses the quality of the strategic book and its size in the light of the insurers' liquidity requirement and attractiveness of the book for disposal.
+A high quantum of risk retention means higher exposure to claims though profits would be higher as well. - 6.2.1 PACRA looks deeply into the receivables to be recovered from the reinsurers.
+The analysis of the amount of a company's reinsurance recoverable, its concentrated reliance on a few reinsurers, and the credit quality of the individual reinsurers is important because write-offs of the recoverable as uncollectible could impact the insurer's income and capital, and because the loss of reinsurance capacity could require the insurer to modify its market/product focus.